Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The overall conditions for freedoms of expression and the press in Guinea-Bissau remained unchanged in 2011.
-Despite guarantees of protection for these rights in the 1993 constitution and a 2005 law, the government is able to threaten critical journalists with a number of criminal charges, including libel, the abuse of press freedom, and the violation of state secrets.
-However, no such cases were prosecuted in 2011.
+Freedoms of expression and the press are guaranteed in the 1993 constitution and a 2005 law.
+However, these rights are restricted in practice due to the existence of criminal laws banning libel, abuse of press freedom, and violation of state secrets.
 There is no legislation guaranteeing the right to access information.

-A government-owned newspaper, No Pintcha, operates alongside several privately owned print outlets.
+A government-owned newspaper, Nô Pintcha, operates alongside several privately owned print outlets.
+The state-run Rádio Televisão de Guinea-Bissau and RTP’s Africa service operate the country’s two television networks.
 A number of private radio stations compete with the state-run radio broadcaster.
 The press in Guinea-Bissau, one of the world’s poorest countries, is plagued by financial instability.
 With only one state-owned printing press, publications struggle with high costs, slow production, and limited supplies.
 Broadcast outlets face unreliable electricity that hinders steady operations.
 Although many young people continue to pursue careers in journalism, the lack of resources hampers growth.

-Around 2.7 percent of the population had access to the internet in 2011.
-No governmental restrictions on access are apparent, though a lack of equipment and infrastructure drastically limits practical access to the internet.
-In March, blogger Ali Silva was charged with defamation by the prime minister; the case was still pending at the end of the year.
+Around 2.9 percent of the population had access to the internet in 2012.
+No governmental restrictions are apparent, though a lack of equipment and infrastructure drastically limits access to the internet in practice.